 An NPCA AP that transmits a Trigger frame on the NPCA primary channel shall indicate RU index values that use the NPCA primary channel as the reference primary channel.
 The Trigger frame shall include an explicit indication that it is being transmitted on the NPCA primary channel.
 Signaling details TBD.
 M128

-The 20 MHz channels occupied by PPDUs transmitted by the STA while performing NPCA operation on the NPCA primary channel shall meet all of the following conditions: M127
+The 20 MHz channels occupied by PPDUs transmitted by the STA shall meet all of the following conditions: M127

 include at least the NPCA primary channel

-all be within the AP’s BSS bandwidth
+all be within the BSS bandwidth

-not include any of the channels occupied by the OBSS traffic that caused the STA to switch from the BSS primary channel to the NPCA primary channel
+not include any of the channels occupied by the inter-BSS traffic that caused the STA to switch from the BSS primary channel to the NPCA primary channel

-not include the channels that are indicated as punctured in the Disabled Subchannel Bitmap field in the EHT Operation element
+not include channels that are indicated as punctured in the Disabled Subchannel Bitmap field in the EHT Operation element

 It is TBD whether a frame that solicits a response other than TB PPDUs can puncture 20 MHz subchannels not indicated as punctured in the Disabled Subchannel Bitmap field of the EHT Operation element.